Utility Scale Solar

 The biggest use case for utility scale is to stabilize electric prices over longer periods of time (10 to 30 years or more).
 Power generated from solar is far more predictable than fossil fuel costs which fluctuate frequently.
 It’s a triple threat of offering great economics, grid reliability, and sustainability benefits.

-Can be combined with battery storage
+Solar farms can be combined with battery storage for greater efficiency

 Bifacial solar application for utility scale; get more with less

 For situations where less space is available, levels of power production which match utility scale solar can still be achieved with bifacial solar panels.
 This technology leaves the solar cells in the panels exposed on both sides to collect reflected sunlight in addition to direct light.
 Some configurations even follow the sun.
 The result is that less panels are needed for a greater output.

 The NREL is reporting up to 15% more production from bifacial solar panes as opposed to monofacial panels

 Leverage single axis trackers for greater solar production

 Single axis trackers are a new solar mounting system leveraging motors which can turn solar panels from East to West throughout the day.
 Depending on the exact system and conditions like sun exposure in the area, single axis trackers can generate up to 25% more solar energy.
 If combined with bifacial solar panels, results can be upwards of 30% extra solar production.
 Check out the video below to see how single axis trackers work >

 Structured financing with solar PPAs and other third party ownership options